 Coax blooms.
 Blooming results from 8-10 weeks of shorter, cooler days.
 Check the temperature requirements below.
 Give the cactus 14-hour nights.
 Put a paper bag or box over it if you need to block out sunlight.
 Once buds set, don't move the cactus around.
-Flower buds are likely to drop off if the plant is suddenly exposed to temperature changes.
+Flower buds are likely to drop off if the budding plant is suddenly exposed to temperature or light changes.

 Give it a rest.
 After flowering, this succulent needs a one-month rest.
 Water sparingly during this time and do not fertilize.
 Mist the plant every day if needed to keep up the humidity.
 After this rest, you can resume regular watering and fertilizing.